ioerror/vula/podman/README.md

 test target, is connected to both the normal `podman` network (online behind NAT) *and* to the `vula-net` internal network which test hosts are connected to.
-Shells and tests for different dists can be run concurrently and communicate with eachother; if a clean test network is desired one can run `make clean` or `make testnet-clean` prior to running `make test`.
+Shells and tests for different dists can be run concurrently and communicate with each other; if a clean test network is desired one can run `make clean` or `make testnet-clean` prior to running `make test`.

 This example will create two test containers for each of three dists, and then